hschmidt82/Yerevan_public/README.md

 Contains the processed structural data from the Yerevan study (language training in native speakers), and the MATLAB code to analyse them.

 Scripts utilise the circulargraph function as found on https://www.mathworks.com/matlabcentral/fileexchange/48576-circulargraph.
-See https://github.com/paul-kassebaum-mathworks/circularGraph for documentation and licensing details.
+See https://github.com/paul-kassebaum-mathworks/circularGraph for documentation and licensing details [1].

 This package contains the structural data in the following folders: